MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 **`container`** - **Container**<br>
 `string`.
 Optional.
 Use when `command = start || command = stop`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the name of the container resource to start or stop.
-Use thi command with start and stop commands.
+Use this command with `start` and `stop` commands.
 <!-- :::editable-content-end::: -->
 <br>